 Well, not totally, yet.
 The 1965 Dodge Coronet was essentially the 1962-1964 Dodge re-branded as an “intermediate”, and sporting a 117″ wb for all versions other than the wagons, which kept their original 1962 116″ wb throughout.
 Chrysler couldn’t afford to “Engelize” the rear end of the wagons, so the Niedermeyer family 1965 Coronet wagon sported a highly authentic Exner rear end,

 as well as a very bland Engel front end.
 It was the most extreme manifestation of a hybrid of the two.
-And needless to say, these Chrysler B-Bodies were never quite genuine “intermediates” thanks to their having started life as a slightly downsized full-size car.
+And needless to say, these Chrysler B-Bodies were never quite realy “intermediates” thanks to their having started life as a slightly downsized full-size car with essentially full-size interiors.
 They were roomier than the Fairlane by a healthy margin (ask me how I know), and of course sported optional big block engines.
 It was an expedient solution to re-brand them as intermediates, and helped save Chrysler’s bacon as it recuperated from the dark 1962 era.

 The 1963 and 1964 Dodges had a wheelbase stretch to 119″ (1962: 116″), which was actually the same as the big Chevrolet and Ford of the era.
 And this Dodge Polara matched the Chevrolet in over-all length; well, it was one-tenth of an inch shorter, actually.
-So with their increased size in 1963 and 1964, these were legitimately full-sized cars.
+So with their increased length to match their interiors room, in 1963 and 1964 these were legitimately full-sized cars.

 When I say “Dodge”, I’ve been referring of course to their primary “full-sized’ line of cars, which were dubbed Dart and Polara in 1962, and 330, 440, and Polara in 1963-1964.
 But Dodge was also selling a premium-sized car too.
 When the sales of the downsized-full sized 1962 cars were obviously heading into the toilet, Dodge rushed out the big Custom 880, an amalgam of the Chrysler Newport body and the 1961 dart front clip.
 It sat on a long 122″ wb, and clearly bridged the low-end full-sized market with the next step up.